18F/analytics-reporter/README.md

 ### Setup

-* Create an API service account in the [Google developer dashboard](https://console.developers.google.com/apis/).
+* Create a service account for API access in the [Google developer dashboard](https://console.cloud.google.com/iam-admin/serviceaccounts).

 * Visit the "APIs" section of the Google Developer Dashboard for your project, and enable it for the "Analytics API".